 This form is set out in two sections.
 Section 1 is to be completed by you, the applicant, and section 2 is to be completed by your headteacher (as your referee).
-There is a 300 word limit for each answer.
+There is a 300-word limit for each answer.
 Once you have completed section 1, the form should be emailed to your headteacher to complete the reference section and submit the document to Margaret Thompson – mthompson@swaledalealliance.org

-Applicants are strongly advised to read the full SLE application guidance before completing their application.
+Applicants are strongly advised to read the full System Leader application guidance before completing their application.

-Headteacher reference
+References

-It is important that headteachers endorse the applicant’s intention to apply for the role of an SLE.
+It is important that headteachers endorse the applicant’s intention to apply for the role of a Swaledale Alliance System Leader.
 You are therefore required to provide a reference from your headteacher that supports your application and validates both your eligibility and capacity to perform the role.

 Once your headteacher has completed the reference section of this form, they will need to return the whole document to the Swaledale Alliance Office.

+If you are a headteacher, the reference should be provided by your Chair of Governors.

 What your information will be used for